 In addition, employers are expected to comply with the following policies listed below.

-The Arts and Sciences Career Services Office reserves the right to deny or revoke services to any organization at any time.
+The Arts and Sciences Center for Career and Professional Success reserves the right to deny or revoke services to any organization at any time.
 Common reasons for denying or revoking services include, but are not limited to:

 - Misrepresentation or absence of information related to employment or internship positions, services or products offered, etc.